Avenir Next/Avenir Next Condensed

 Additional text fonts

 Recognizing that circumstances may arise where the use of Avenir Next as the sole body font for brochures and advertisements is too restrictive, additional families of text fonts have been identified for use on UMBC publications and digital communications.

 Garamond Premier Pro, a serif typeface, had its genesis in 1988, when Adobe senior type designer Robert Slimbach visited the Plantin-Moretus Museum in Antwerp, Belgium, to study the collection of Claude Garamond’s metal punches and type designs.
 Garamond, a French punchcutter, produced a refined array of book types in the mid-1500s that combine an unprecedented degree of balance and elegance and stand as a pinnacle of beauty and practicality in typefounding.

 Garamond Premier Pro is currently used as a serifed alternative to Avenir and in UMBC Magazine.
 Any of the Garamond font families can be used as a substitute if Garamond Premier Pro is not available on your machine.

 Helvetica Neue Condensed

-Helvetica Neue Condensed is currently used in UMBC Magazine and can be used if a condensed sans-serif font is needed.
+Helvetica Neue Condensed is currently used in UMBC Magazine.

 Helvetica Neue 57 condensed and 95 black